-In 2019, Bobsled experts published their first Amazon DSP guide to current and prospective clients with Amazon DSP 101: Beginner's Guide to Understanding Amazon's Demand-Side Platform.
+In 2019, Acadia's retail media team experts published their first Amazon DSP guide to current and prospective clients with Amazon DSP 101: Beginner's Guide to Understanding Amazon's Demand-Side Platform.
 While this information is all still relevant, the topic merits a bit of expanding upon.
 The last two years have seen a fair number of changes to Amazon DSP as well as the ways in which clients interact with ad services.
 However, I have noticed that many brands are still not leveraging DSP to reach their full potential - and that leads them to miss out on a lot of creative options.

 Since so many parts of DSP are essential to any brand’s eCommerce strategies on Amazon, it is imperative that sellers utilize its fundamental aspects in a way that can help them target virtually any kind of audience.
 I want to make sure brands gain a deeper level of understanding of the Amazon DSP process in order to recognize its true power in brand messaging and bottom-line growth.

 Formerly called AAP, or Amazon Advertising Platform, Amazon DSP (Demand-Side Platform) is a dynamic system that allows brand advertisers to reach audiences on and off Amazon in a customizable way.
 This feature is essential to helping brands capture new leads on apps and third-party sites along with Amazon’s own storefront.

 In this intermediate-level review, I want to reiterate the principal functions of Amazon DSP that our brands should be aware of: